-Student Na ame: Date: Faculty: Course: Most Reco ent Exam Score: You have received Course Score: You have received points from a total ofpoints from a total of at least 77 preparedne advisemen 7%.
-Your score reflects that you need ess.
-Please make an appointment to th the RCP Program, you will need to obtain a score of dadditional assistance or changes to your academic meet with your instructor(s) to discuss your grade this document with you to the appointment.
-Suggested your grade advisement meeting.
-Select the To be completed by the student: appropriate reason(s) as to what you belied Inadequate exam preparation Poor test-taking skills Lack of understanding of material Personal distractions Other leve is the cause of your current grade.
-Recom - To be completed by faculty: mmendations for study practices and reson Participate in a study group Obtain additional reference material fro Attend all scheduled review sessions fo Assess/modify work/home schedule to a Review test-taking strategies om the faculty r the remainder of the semester semest mmendation to meet with the Program Director.
-Options may include, but are not limed Seek counseling/learning assessment Seek a healthcare-related job to gain the Other: e needed exposure to necessary skills he final exam.): n with a score of 80% or higher (This is due prior to Student Si Advisement Date: Faculty Sig ignature:
+Student Name: Date: Faculty: Course: Most Recent Exam Score: You have received points from a total of Current Course Score: You have received points from a total of

+To be successful in this course and progress through the RCP Program, you will need to obtain a score of at least 77%.
+Your score reflects that you need additional assistance or changes to your academic preparedness.
+Please make an appointment to meet with your instructor(s) to discuss your grade advisement.
+Complete Section 1 below and bring this document with you to the appointment.
+Suggested actions for improvement will be discussed during your grade advisement meeting.

+Section 1 - To be completed by the student:

+Select the appropriate reason(s) as to what you believe is the cause of your current grade.

+- □ Inadequate exam preparation

+- $\Box$ Poor test-taking skills

+- □ Lack of understanding of material

+- □ Personal distractions

+- $\Box$ Other

+Section 2 - To be completed by faculty:

+Recommendations for study practices and resource utilization:

+- □ Participate in a study group - □ Obtain additional reference material from the faculty - □ Attend all scheduled review sessions for the remainder of the semester - □ Assess/modify work/home schedule to allow adequate time to study - □ Review test-taking strategies

+Recommendation to meet with the Program Director to discuss additional resources at this point in the semester.
+Options may include, but are not limited to:

+- □ Seek counseling/learning assessment

+- □ Seek a healthcare-related job to gain the needed exposure to necessary skills

+- $\Box$ Other:

+Recommended Remediation Plan:

+□ Complete the recommended remediation with a score of 80% or higher (This is due prior to the final exam.):

+Student Signature: \\\\\ Advisement Date: \\\\\

+Faculty Signature: